-Future accounting changes
+Future accounting changes/New standards not yet adopted

 Certain new standards, interpretations and amendments to existing standards have been issued by the International Accounting Standards Board or International Financial Reporting Interpretations Committee that are mandatory for accounting periods beginning after January 1, 2011, or later periods.
 Updates that are not applicable or are not consequential to the Company have been excluded from the list below.
 The following have not yet been adopted and are being evaluated to determine their impact on the Company.